jmares79/bank-api/readme.md

 # I Soft Bet API challenge

-To create a Laravel project to simulate an bank transaction item process line that creates them, and be a data supplier to a Front End to show/manage those transactions.
+To create a Laravel project to simulate an bank transaction item process line that creates them, and be a data supplier to a Front End to show those transactions.

 It consists of a REST JSON API to handle the creation and loading of transactions & some static users for authentication.